reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/meeting4-notes.md

 table summarising key info on papers

 Around 8-10 good references on what I'm going to do and another 10 ish on general data, techniques etc

-## PLAN:
-- Continue introduction by explaining smart pricing and its competitors, talk about maximising revenue while keeping occupancy rates high
-- For context, talk more about airbnb, pricing landscape, (with regular properties too), factors influencing price (location, seasonality, demand)
-- Highlight how price impacts hosts and guests and relevance to the broader industry
-- Talk about market segmentation (who stays at airbnbs, what drives their preferences, customer types, factors that influence decisions, domain knowledge)
-- Data availability (data techniques, compare inside airbnb vs scraper), delve into legal and ethical aspects
-- Key literature review comparing papers, what techniques they're using, highlighting best techniques, compare strengths vs limitations, focus on pieces directly related to airbnb pricing.
-- foundational materials such as books.
-- Specifications (functional vs non-functional requirements)
-- Risk assessment
-- Evaluation
-- Conclusion

-# PLAN FOR TODAY
-- Put bulk of intro into context
-- Gantt chart for timeline
-- Use figures and talk about low-end pricing and high-end pricing.
-Reference airbnb search queries
-- Follow spec and write accordingly.
-Objectives could be done in paragraphs outlining priority etc.

-- hypothesis statement being that customers will get a better experience with renting out properties and earning profit when using my pricing tool